bbfrederick/rapidtide/README.rst

 this allows you to get cardiac waveforms during scans even when either
 1) you didn’t use a plethysmograph, or 2) you did, but the recording was of poor quality, which happens more than you might think.

+As to why happy is part of rapidtide, that's partially for practical reasons (the libraries in rapidtide have an awful lot of code that is reused in happy), and partially thematically - rapidtide has evolved from a "let's look at low frequency signals in fMRI data" package to a "let's look at everything in fMRI data EXCEPT neuronal activation", so happy fits right in...

 [*] “random” in this context means “determined by something we don’t have any information about” - maybe EtCO2 variation, or sympathetic